[Long Read] Next Irish Election will test whether what a government does makes a difference

 The main party of opposition finds itself in a position (for it) of unprecedented opportunity.
 Internally that brings both great excitement and huge nervousness.
 No one wants to blow this.

-SF is Ireland’s wealthiest party, with the resources to indulge in slim to no hope legal challenges to ‘bothersome critics’.
+SF is Ireland’s wealthiest party with the resources to indulge in slim to no hope legal challenges to ‘bothersome critics’.
 They have ample means to build capacity where they had unexpected gains in 2020.

-And this June will bring unprecedented gains in the local elections, not least since last time out in 2019 the year before their Great Leap Forward in the Dail they lost half their seats with a loss of 78 seats.
+And this June will bring unprecedented gains in the local elections, not least since last time out in 2019, the year before their Great Leap Forward, in the Dail they lost half their cllrs – a loss of some 78 seats.

 The locals may light a map of likely wins in the next Dail election (which must be held by the very latest early next year).
 Gains are likely too in the Euro elections with an extra seat in Midlands-North West.